-You might think the most important factor in starting an investment portfolio is the amount you have to invest but really the most important factors are you, your goals, and your plans for the future.
+The most important factor in starting an investment portfolio isn’t the amount you have to invest, but your goals and plans for the future.
 Here’s how to get started …

 1. Look at your current finances